Champu: Odia

 Odia literature is also replete with the champu style poetry.
 Kabisurjya Baladeba Ratha, Banamali Dasa, Dinakrushna Das are some of the most famous poets who wrote Champu.

 In Odia literature too, there are numerous works in this genre.
 There is an added feature though- a Champu in Odia usually has 34 songs, one for each consonant of the alphabet.
 This rule, though absent in Sanskrit definitions is followed in most of the creations of the Champu genre in Odia.
 All lines of a song start with its assigned letter.
 The most famous work is 18th century poet Kabisurjya Baladeba Ratha's Kisorachandrananda Champu, often shortened to simply Kisori Champu.
 It narrates the tale of Radha and Krishna's romance in 34 Odissi songs set to different ragas & talas.
 The Champu is one of the most important works of Odissi music.

 Sanskrit

 Prahlādacharita a Sanskrit work written by Rama Varma Parikshith Thampuran, former Maharaja of Cochin is in Champu style.

 Sri Gopala Champu of Jiva Gosvami is in champu style.
+Sri Janraj Champu is an 18th century Sanskrit biographical work on history of Raghuji Bhonsle and his sons written by Krishna Dutta, court poet of Maratha king Janoji Bhonsle.
+The champu also contains stutis directly composed by the Maratha king to Hindu deities Godavari, Kali and Shiva.